zaynetro/highled/README.md

 Usage:
-  highled init                 Configure highled (will be run once before any other command) highled flush                Remove all files created by highled highled pay <options>        Make a payment transaction (see detailed description below) highled last                 Print last transaction highled undo                 Remove last transaction highled withdraw <options>   Withdraw money from bank card (see below) highled set-alias <k> <v>    Set alias value <v> for the key <k>
+  highled init                 Configure highled (will be run once before any other command) highled flush                Remove all files created by highled highled pay <flags>          Make a payment transaction (see detailed description below) highled last                 Print last transaction highled undo                 Remove last transaction highlead income <flags>      Similar to payment but withdraws money from income salary highled set-alias <k> <v>    Set alias value <v> for the key <k>
   highled rm-alias <k>         Remove alias for the key <k>
   highled show-alias <k>       Print alias value for the key <k>, if <k> omitted print all